 Tips for an IBS diet

 Irritable bowel syndrome is a functional intestinal disease.
 That means, the function of the bowel is disrupted, not the bowel itself is damaged.
-After all diagnose possibilities have been checked and by the investigations that have taken place with the patient, no organic reason for the irritable bowel symptoms have been found, then the diagnose irritable bowel syndrome remains.
+After all diagnose possibilities have been checked and by the investigations that have taken place with the individual, no organic reason for the irritable bowel symptoms have been found, then the diagnose irritable bowel syndrome remains.

 The search for the root-causes is difficult.
 However, it has been proved the sensitiveness towards certain foods, can cause many irritable bowel symptoms.
 Real food allergies are rarely included.
-More likely, patients with irritable bowel syndrome suffer more often with at least one food intolerance.
-Especially the fructose intolerance makes life difficult for many patients.
+More likely, people with irritable bowel syndrome suffer more often with at least one food intolerance.
+Especially the fructose intolerance makes life difficult for many individuals.
 With it, symptoms of an irritable bowel syndrome appear through the fructose that is not completely absorb.
 The symptoms appear very individually, mainly after the consumption of relevant food, against an existing intolerance.
 Stomach cramps, flatulence and diarrhoea appear by a fructose intolerance especially after the consumption of fruit or sugary meals.

 The individual irritable bowel diet plan as part of an irritable bowel treatment

 You can go of, that just in Germany, more than five million people suffer from an irritable bowel syndrome.
-Because every patient individually reacts with irritable bowel symptoms, depending on different foods (reoccurring flatulence with or without stomach cramps, constipation and/or diarrhoea, stomach cramps, bloating and belching, heartburn and nausea, stomach ache, the frequent urge to defecate, as well as the feeling that the bowels are not fully emptied) can a general guideline for a diet by an irritable bowel not be given.
+Because people individually reacts with irritable bowel symptoms, depending on different foods (reoccurring flatulence with or without stomach cramps, constipation and/or diarrhoea, stomach cramps, bloating and belching, heartburn and nausea, stomach ache, the frequent urge to defecate, as well as the feeling that the bowels are not fully emptied) can a general guideline for a diet by an irritable bowel not be given.
 There again the diet by irritable bowel syndrome is a very important aspect by the treatment of an irritable bowel, then it has been proved that a suitable individual diet can have a positive effect.

-The choice of which style of diet, is always individual and also by an irritable bowel diet, it is important that the patient finds the right foods.
+The choice of which style of diet, is always individual and also by an irritable bowel diet, it is important that the individuals finds the right foods.
 Here can help for example, the knowledge about fructose malabsorption and low FODMAP diet.
 The abbreviation FODMAP is from the following terms: Fermentable Oligosaccharides, Disaccharides, Monosaccharides And Polyols.
 FODMAP describes the carbohydrates that are not completely processed in the small intestine and can possibly cause flatulence or cramps.
 That is why food with a low FODMAP proportion can cause less or no symptoms.
-Many patients with irritable bowel symptoms report that their symptoms have clearly eased due to a FODMAP reduced diet.
+Many people with irritable bowel symptoms report that their symptoms have clearly eased due to a FODMAP reduced diet.

 To the foods with a high proportion of FODMAP are the following included: ripe bananas, cauliflower, white cabbage and savoy cabbage, onions, milk, yoghurt and honey.

-It is also helpful for many patients, to keep a nutritional dairy.
+It is also helpful for many people, to keep a nutritional dairy.
 Information to the sort of food, the amount, the time it has been consumed and also which symptoms occur and how intensive the symptoms are.